American woodcock: Food and feeding

-Woodcocks eat mainly invertebrates, particularly earthworms (Oligochaeta).
+Woodcocks eat mainly invertebrates, particularly earthworms (Oligochaeta), so it's been known to use worm charming methods in order to bring the worms to the surface.
 They do most of their feeding in places where the soil is moist.
 They forage by probing in soft soil in thickets, where they usually remain well-hidden.
 Other items in their diet include insect larvae, snails, centipedes, millipedes, spiders, snipe flies, beetles, and ants.
 A small amount of plant food is eaten, mainly seeds.
 Woodcocks are crepuscular, being most active at dawn and dusk.

 Breeding

 In spring, males occupy individual singing grounds, openings near brushy cover from which they call and perform display flights at dawn and dusk, and if the light levels are high enough, on moonlit nights.
 The male's ground call is a short, buzzy peent.
 After sounding a series of ground calls, the male takes off and flies from 50 to 100 yards into the air.
 He descends, zigzagging and banking while singing a liquid, chirping song.
 This high spiralling flight produces a melodious twittering sound as air rushes through the male's outer primary wing feathers.

 Males may continue with their courtship flights for as many as four months running, sometimes continuing even after females have already hatched their broods and left the nest.
 Females, known as hens, are attracted to the males' displays.
 A hen will fly in and land on the ground near a singing male.
 The male courts the female by walking stiff-legged and with his wings stretched vertically, and by bobbing and bowing.
 A male may mate with several females.
 The male woodcock plays no role in selecting a nest site, incubating eggs, or rearing young.
 In the primary northern breeding range, the woodcock may be the earliest ground-nesting species to breed.

 The hen makes a shallow, rudimentary nest on the ground in the leaf and twig litter, in brushy or young-forest cover usually within 150 yd of a singing ground.
 Most hens lay four eggs, sometimes one to three.
 Incubation takes 20 to 22 days.
 The down-covered young are precocial and leave the nest within a few hours of hatching.
 The female broods her young and feeds them.
 When threatened, the fledglings usually take cover and remain motionless, attempting to escape detection by relying on their cryptic coloration.
-Some observers suggest that frightened young may cling to the body of their mother, that will then take wing and carry the young to safety.
+Some observers suggest that frightened young may cling to the body of their mother, who will then take wing and carry the young to safety.
 Woodcock fledglings begin probing for worms on their own a few days after hatching.
 They develop quickly and can make short flights after two weeks, can fly fairly well at three weeks, and are independent after about five weeks.

 The maximum lifespan of adult American woodcock in the wild is 8 years.